2014–15 UEFA Europa League qualifying: Seeding

 A total of 62 teams played in the play-off round: 18 teams which entered in this round, the 29 winners of the third qualifying round, and the 15 losers of the Champions League third qualifying round.
 The draw was held on 8 August 2014.
-(Note: The numbers for each team were pre-assigned by UEFA so that the draw could be held in one run for all groups with ten teams and another run for all groups with twelve teams.)
+Teams were pre-assigned numbers by UEFA so that the draw could be held in one run for all groups with ten teams and another run for all groups with twelve teams.